mikaelvesavuori/mikroauth-client/README.md

 # MikroAuth client library

 A client-side library for the [MikroAuth magic link authentication service](https://github.com/mikaelvesavuori/mikroauth).
-You will be to point the client to the endpoint of your MikroAuth server.
+You will have to point the client to the endpoint of your MikroAuth server.

 The minified version is ~4KB, substantially smaller than clients for common authentication services like Firebase (~118KB).